enormandeau/stacks_workflow/README.md

 #### Deleting samples with too few reads

-If after splitting your samples you notice that some of have too few reads, you can remove these from the `04-all_samples` folder and modify your `01-info_files/sample_information.csv` file accordingly.
+If after splitting your samples you notice that some of have too few reads, you can remove these from the `04-all_samples` folder.
 The threshold for the minimum number of reads will depend on your project, including on the number of expected cut sites generated by your library preparation protocol.